Ara Maris: how one hotel rewrote the rules of Sorrento hospitality

 Rotating art, solar panels and local craftsmen: sustainability as an economy of proximity

-In the garden’s lawn, an installation by Matteo Negri — whose work centres on reflective surfaces and colour — sets a transparent panel that catches the light and returns it in shifting tones of green, blue, orange and violet, depending on the viewing angle and the time of day.
+In the garden’s lawn, an installation by Matteo Negri, whose work centres on reflective surfaces and colour, sets a transparent panel that catches the light and returns it in shifting tones of green, blue, orange and violet, depending on the viewing angle and the time of day.

-Art, in fact, sits at the centre of Ara Maris’s identity.
+Art sits at the centre of Ara Maris’s identity.
 The common areas function as a diffuse gallery, with contemporary works rotating by season.
 Currently running is a collaboration with Orma Art, the Milan-based gallery founded by curator Barbara Magliocco and artist Andrea Gallotti, built around Mediterranean identity through a group of Italian and international artists.

 One wall just past the lobby has become a work in its own right.
-Casa sul Lago is a wall painting by Giulia Mangoni, painted live during a session at the hotel: once finished, the piece simply stayed, fusing mural and canvas into a single site-specific gesture.
+Casa sul Lago is a wall painting by Giulia Mangoni, painted live during a session at the hotel; once finished, the piece simply stayed, fusing mural and canvas into a single site-specific gesture.
 A dreamlike scene populated by creatures from an aquatic world, where vivid colours meet pastel tones in dialogue with the hotel’s design.

 Lumi Sky Lounge: the rooftop over the Gulf of Naples as an open threshold between hotel and city